labilezhu/istio-insider-en/docs/source/ch2-envoy/connection-life/connection-life.md

 >
 > Note that `max_requests_per_connection` isn't (yet) implemented/supported for downstream connections.
 >
-> For HTTP/1, Envoy will send a `Connection: close` header after `max_connection_duration` （且在 `drain_timeout` 前） if another request comes in.
+> For HTTP/1, Envoy will send a `Connection: close` header after `max_connection_duration` (and before `drain_timeout`) if another request comes in.
 If not, after some period of time, it will just close the connection.
 >
 > I don't know what your downstream LB is going to do, but note that according to the spec, the `Connection` header is hop-by-hop for HTTP proxies.